Updated:

 Tips:

-• 2^{h/2}: the number of time we multiple N_{h-2} by 2 equals to how many times we can subtract 2 from h;
+• 2^{h/2}: the number of times we multiply N_{h-2} by 2 equals the number of times we can subtract 2 from h.

-• How many times can we subtract 2 from h? - h/2 times ***
+• We can subtract 2 from h exactly h/2 times. ***

 3 AVL operations